fabuxorg/DiscordBot-Framework/README.md

 <a href="#mongodb">mongodb</a> and <a href="#sql">SQL</a>.

 #### mongodb
-To use Mongodb you have to use the MongoDBHandler.
+To use Mongodb you have to use the `MongoDBHandler`.

 #### sql
-To use SQL you have to use the SQLHandler.
+To use SQL you have to use the `SQLHandler`.

 ### files
 You have two main components of files witch this framework is supporting right now to 100 %. <br>